 Support Available at Health Services

-Health Services provides medical care, education and support for students with chronic illnesses.
 Our Community Health Nurse is available to meet individually to provide education and support for students with chronic illnesses.
 Her goals are to help students learn how to manage the changing emotions and symptoms which may be brought about by chronic illness so that they can have a successful college experience at UNH.
 This service is available to ALL UNH students.

 If your illness has affected your ability to perform academically, it is very important that you communicate with your professors.
-The Community Health Nurse is available to discuss options such as health withdrawal, communication during limited absences, incompletes and petitioning to withdraw from individual classes.
-To make an appointment with Judy Stevens, please call 862-3823 or use our online appointment system.
+Our Community Health Nurse is available to discuss options such as health withdrawal, communication during limited absences, incompletes and petitioning to withdraw from individual classes.

 About Chronic Illnesses or Chronic Medical Conditions